 It is important to note, however, that even though a mature dog is well-trained, it could end up becoming aggressive later on as ailments and pain take hold.
 If this is the case, a trip to the vet should help discover the cause of aggression.

-In short, German Shepherds can be dangerous without proper handling.
-An adult GSD does have exceptionally strong bite strength but, with the right training and nurturing, you’re more likely to develop an loving and calm dog.
+In short, German Shepherds can be dangerous without proper handling and training.
+An adult GSD does have an exceptionally strong bite strength but, with the right training and nurturing, you’re more likely to develop an loving and calm dog.

 So, what is the most dangerous dog breed?
 There really shouldn’t be one.

 That might come as a surprising answer but actually, breeds that are labeled as ‘dangerous’ are not really any more aggressive than other dogs.
-The problem with “dangerous dogs” is actually dog owners themselves.
+In most cases, the problem with “dangerous dogs” is actually dog owners themselves.

 There is a complex interplay at play – a mixture between a dog’s genetics giving the dog the capability to be aggressive and the dog’s owners who nurture (or not) these capabilities.